datafornews/awesome-media-tools/README.md

 # awesome-media-tools
-A curated list of tools and websites to get more from your Media
+A curated list of tools and websites to get more from your Media.
+Do contribute with a PR or an Issue!

 <details>
   <summary><strong>Table of Contents</strong></summary>